-Historically underrepresented in arts education curricula, BIPOC (Black, Indigenous, and People of Color) artists took center stage in Methow Arts’ art lessons during the winter and spring of 2021.
+Historically underrepresented in arts education curricula, BIPOC (Black, Indigenous, and People of Color) artists took center stage in Methow Arts’ art lessons in 2022 and into 2023.

 Studying art from the past is an effective and time-honored tradition.
 Art from different eras in history helps us learn about the cultures it comes from.
 Based on a work of art’s colors, materials, subjects, and symbolism, we learn about cultural values, historic perspectives, and how different generations viewed the world around them.
 The work of artists like Van Gogh, Monet, Picasso, and Kandinsky can be used to explore different art movements—Impressionism, Cubism, Surrealism, Pop Art, etc.—as well as to develop a foundation in the elements and principles of art, such as line, shape, color, texture, pattern, rhythm, and balance.

 But studying contemporary art—in particular the work of traditionally underrepresented communities, such as BIPOC artists—is critical to an understanding of the complexity of contemporary society and culture.
 Contemporary art shows the artist’s commentary on the culture around them, allowing the viewer to engage with the narrative or dialogue exhibited.
 Contemporary artists reflect on society and current issues; their art draws the viewer into this conversation.

 As an organization, Methow Arts recognizes that racial injustice deeply affects the lives of many individuals and communities through our work.
 The COVID-19 pandemic has disproportionately impacted communities of color, amplifying the existing racial equity crisis.
 The arts play a critical role in unifying communities and advancing equity in underrepresented populations.
 We are committed to supporting equity in the arts in all that we do, including elevating the work of BIPOC artists in our education programs, offering students an perspective on art that is representative and inclusive.